85

 Hotels

-evaluating Channel Managers should look beyond channel count and assess how
+evaluating Channel Managers should prioritize channel connectivity breadth, PMS

 •